How REMICADE® works

-The presence of excess TNF-alpha causes your immune system to attack healthy cells in your gastrointestinal tract.
-This leads to the inflammation you experience as the symptoms of UC .
-REMICADE® has been shown to block the action of TNF-alpha.
-This inhibits the underlying causes of inflammation.
+Excess amounts of TNF-alpha cause your immune system to mistakenly attack healthy cells in your gastrointestinal tract.
+This leads to the inflammation you experience as the symptoms of UC.
+REMICADE® has been shown to block the action of TNF-alpha, inhibiting the underlying causes of inflammation.

 See how REMICADE® works in the illustration below:

 REMICADE® is not right for everyone.

 How REMICADE® is given

 REMICADE® is a prescription medication given by intravenous (IV) infusion

 If your doctor decides REMICADE® is right for you, each dose will be given as an IV infusion by a healthcare professional.
 This means it goes directly into the bloodstream where it can get to work.
 You will receive REMICADE® at either your doctor’s office or a treatment center.
 The infusion takes about 2 hours.
 Your doctor may decide to give you medication before starting the REMICADE® infusion to prevent or reduce side effects.